xmos/xcore_iot/doc/programming_guide/tutorials/freertos/examples/iot.rst

 .. note::

    The host applications are required to create the filesystem.
-See the SDK Installation instructions for more information.
+See the installation instructions for more information.

 Before the demo can be run, the filesystem must be configured and flashed.